+(b) candidates in a preferenced group were given numerals consecutively, starting with the candidate whose name on the ballot paper is at the top of the group and ending with the candidate whose name is at the bottom of the group; and

+(c) the order in which candidates in different preferenced groups are given numerals is worked out by reference to the order in which the groups were given numerals on the ballot paper, starting with the group marked 1; and

+(d) when all the candidates in a preferenced group have been given numerals, the candidate whose name is at the top of the next preferenced group is given the next consecutive numeral.

-[Section 146E inserted: No. 20 of 1988 s.
-9; amended: No. 43 of 1996 s.
-20.]
+[Section 146EC inserted: No. 20 of 2021 s.
+73.]

-146F.
-Ballot paper deemed to be marked according to voting ticket

-Where an elector has marked his vote on the ballot paper under section 128(2)(b) the ballot paper shall be deemed to have been marked in accordance with the voting ticket registered for the purposes of the election in relation to the candidate or group whose voting ticket square the elector has marked.

-[Section 146F inserted: No. 40 of 1987 s.
-73; amended: No. 79 of 1987 s.
-67.]
+[146F.
+Deleted: No. 20 of 2021 s.
+73.]

 146G.
 Count of votes by assistant returning officers, procedure for

-(1) As soon as practicable after the close of the poll each assistant returning officer shall —
+(1) As soon as practicable after the close of the poll each assistant returning officer must —

-(a) open all ballot boxes received at his counting place, reject all informal ballot papers, and count the number of first preference votes given for each candidate; and
+(a) open all ballot boxes received at the assistant returning officer’s counting place and reject all informal ballot papers; and

-(b) enclose —

-(i) in one packet, all the used ballot papers in his possession; and

-(ii) in another packet, all the unused ballot papers in his possession; and
+(b) on the other ballot papers —

-(iii) in another packet, all copies of rolls, books, communications from officers, or other papers or documents used or received at or in connection with the election, that are in his possession;
+(i) if there are one or more squares above the line, count the number of first preference votes marked in that square or each of those squares; or

+(ii) in a single member election or if there are no squares printed on the ballot papers under section 113B(5)(b), count the number of first preference votes given for each candidate;

 and

+(c) enclose —

+(i) in one packet (the ballot paper packet), all the used ballot papers in the assistant returning officer’s possession; and

+(ii) in another packet, all the unused ballot papers in the assistant returning officer’s possession; and

+(iii) in another packet, all copies of rolls, books, communications from officers, or other papers or documents used or received at or in connection with the election, that are in the assistant returning officer’s possession;

+and

-(c) seal up those packets, endorse each with a description of its contents and with the name of the counting place and the date of the polling, sign the endorsement, and forward the packets to the deputy returning officer for the district together with a list of the total number of first preference votes given for each candidate on the ballot papers contained in the packet mentioned in paragraph (b)(i).
+(d) seal up those packets, endorse each with a description of its contents and with the name of the counting place and the date of the polling, sign the endorsement, and forward the packets to the deputy returning officer for the district together with —

+(i) if paragraph (b)(i) applies, a list of the total number of first preference votes marked in the square, or each of the squares, above the line on the ballot papers contained in the ballot paper packet; or

+(ii) if paragraph (b)(ii) applies, a list of the total number of first preference votes given for each candidate on the ballot papers contained in the ballot paper packet.

-(2) The packet mentioned in subsection (1)(b)(i) shall be sealed before the scrutineers, if any, present and any scrutineer who desires to do so shall be permitted by the assistant returning officer to affix his seal on the packet.
+(2) The ballot paper packet must be sealed before the scrutineers, if any, present and any scrutineer who desires to do so shall be permitted by the assistant returning officer to affix his seal on the packet.

-(3) The list made out under subsection (1)(c) shall be verified by the signature of the assistant returning officer and also by the signatures of such of the scrutineers, if any, as are present and consent to sign it.
+(3) The list made out under subsection (1)(d)(i) or (ii) must be verified by the signature of the assistant returning officer and also by the signatures of such of the scrutineers, if any, as are present and consent to sign it.

-(4) In the case of a conjoint election subsection (1)(b)(iii) does not apply to papers or documents that apply to both the election for the Assembly and the election for the Council.
+(4) In the case of a conjoint election subsection (1)(c)(iii) does not apply to papers or documents that apply to both the election for the Assembly and the election for the Council.

 [Section 146G inserted: No. 40 of 1987 s.
-73.]
+73; amended: No. 20 of 2021 s.
+74.]

 146H.
 Count of votes by deputy returning officer, procedure for

-(1) As soon as practicable after the close of the poll the deputy returning officer for each district shall —
+(1) As soon as practicable after the close of the poll the deputy returning officer for each district (the DRO) must —